Frex: dependently-typed algebraic simplification: Conclusions and Further Work

-Yallop et al.'s~\citeyearpar{yallop-et-al:partially-static-data-as-frex} partial evaluators include additional frexlets (abelian groups, semirings, distributive lattices).
-We plan to follow suit and port the remaining simplifiers.
-The main challenge: unlike Yallop et al., we need to mechanically prove these frexlet are complete, which is more costly.
-We would then be in a fair position to conduct larger evaluation and comparison studies.
-One particularly elegant motivation for including more simplifiers is the following.
+\citepos{yallop-et-al:partially-static-data-as-frex} partial evaluators include additional frexlets (e.g.~abelian groups, semirings, distributive lattices).
+We plan to follow suit and port the remaining simplifiers, then conduct larger evaluation and comparison studies.
+The main challenge is that, unlike \citeauthor{yallop-et-al:partially-static-data-as-frex}, we must mechanising proofs showing these frexlets complete, which is costly.
+One elegant motivation for including more simplifiers is the following.
 The frex generalises the `ring of polynomials over a ring' to that of an algebra of polynomials over an algebra.
-By porting Yallop et al.'s family of representations, we will fully realise this generalisation.
+By porting \citeauthor{yallop-et-al:partially-static-data-as-frex}'s family of representations, we will fully realise this generalisation.

 Our experiment with reflection-based goal extraction as well as the reflection-based interfaces of existing solvers show that with enough engineering efforts, library designers can extract the goal equation from the goal type.
-Unfortunately, software engineers for dependently-typed languages are a scarce resource.
-We want other principled approaches.
+However, software engineers for dependently typed languages are a scarce resource.
+We plan to explore other principled approaches.
 In practice, when invoked inside a chain of equational steps, the goal equation already appears in the source-code, albeit in a context.
 Programmers seem willing to type the goal equation once, since it documents the reasoning steps, but seem unhappy to do so \emph{twice}.
-Perhaps generic programming with holes\footnote{See Brad Hardy's Agda-Holes library: \url{https://github.com/bch29/agda-holes} .} could use this already-available information.
+Generic programming with holes\footnote{See Brad Hardy's Agda-Holes library: \url{https://github.com/bch29/agda-holes} .} may help.

-Simplifier certification may enable bootstrapping the library along the following lines.
-In the first iteration, we start with a hierarchy of less efficient, but easy to implement, simplifiers.
-Then, using the library, one develops a hierarchy of more efficient simplifiers and proof-simplifiers.
-With the certification mechanism, one then extracts proofs to complete the bootstrap.
+Another promising direction is \emph{bootstrapping} of the \Frexlib{} library using simplifier certification.
+Bootstrapping might start with a hierarchy of inefficient simplifiers that are easy to implement.
+Next, these simplifiers may then be used to develop a hierarchy of more efficient simplifiers and proof-simplifiers.
+Finally, the certification mechanism can extract proofs to complete the bootstrap.